Search This Blog

 Bill Clinton

-To start things off, IDRlabs suggests that social psychologists are projecting their intellectual interest onto Clinton due to his high IQ, implying that Clinton himself lacks intellectual interests himself, saying "Social psychologists who work with the Big Five don’t always understand IQ as well as they should and equate it with intellectual interest, as, for example, some of Bill Clinton’s biographers have done.
-That’s likely because social psychologists are often high-O people themselves, so they read their own values into the analysis."
+To start things off, you suggested that social psychologists are projecting their intellectual interest onto Clinton due to his high IQ, implying that Clinton himself lacks intellectual interests himself, saying "Social psychologists who work with the Big Five don’t always understand IQ as well as they should and equate it with intellectual interest, as, for example, some of Bill Clinton’s biographers have done.
+That’s likely because social psychologists are often high-O[peness] people themselves, so they read their own values into the analysis."
 I would disagree with that as there is evidence that Clinton *did* have an inclination towards intellectual interests (an intellectual engagement and curiosity that is separate from pure ability and intelligence):

 Gabriel Garcia Marquez: "During his first campaign, Clinton had mentioned that his favorite book was 'One Hundred Years of Solitude.' ...
 I thought he had said it simply to pull in the Latin vote [but] after greeting me on Martha's Vineyard, he at once assured me that what he said had been quite sincere. ...
 When we asked him what he was reading, he ... mentioned a book on the economic wars of the future, author and title unknown to me. ...
 He asked us what our favorite books were. ...
 Clinton said [one of] his was the 'Meditations of Marcus Aurelius,' and Carlos Fuentes stuck loyally to 'Absalom, Absalom,' Faulkner's stellar novel. ...
 Clinton, in homage to Faulkner, got to his feet and, pacing around the table, recited from memory Benji's monologue ... from 'The Sound and the Fury.'"
 [Source]